YinghanMa0110/franka_rl/logs/manchester_visit_20250827-27.md

 Target position:   [0.407,  0.100, 0.387]
 Final distance:    0.066 m (goal threshold: 0.05 m)
 ```
+### Reproducibility Check

+Ran the same deployment configuration again on a separate occasion:
+- Same parameters (freq=20Hz, action_scale=0.05, max_step=0.03m)
+- Result: converged to ~6.26cm (vs 6.6cm in the first run)
+- Confirms the ~6cm final distance is a **stable, repeatable outcome** of this checkpoint/parameter combination, not a one-off result

+This stability is actually useful evidence: it suggests the gap is systematic (likely sim-to-real coordinate/dynamics mismatch) rather than random noise, which points toward the sim-to-real fixes discussed (BASE_OFFSET precision, domain randomization, or fine-tuning) rather than just re-running with different random seeds.

 The policy successfully moved the real robot's end-effector toward the target over 300 control steps, confirming the full pipeline works: connect → load checkpoint → build observation → policy inference → safety filtering → execute on hardware → safe shutdown.